CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 4

-Calculate a new variable called `Average_value_inventory` that gives the average between the total cost of initial stock and the total cost of ending stock, using `UnitPrice`
+In the Stock table, calculate a new variable called `Average_value_inventory` that gives the average between the total cost of initial stock and the total cost of ending stock, using `UnitPrice`

 Hint: You can use `unitPrice` along with `Original_stock` and `2021_initial_stock` to compute this average.

 - Step 5

-Create a new column `Inventory_turnover_2021` that calculates the Inventory turnover for 2021.
+Now create another column `Inventory_turnover_2021` that calculates the Inventory turnover for 2021.
 Make two barcharts, one that displays the Items by their Inventory turnover and another that shows the Items by the  which item has the highest value.

 Hint: * For this exercise, you can use `unit_price` along with `Original_stock` and `2021_initial_stock` to compute this average.